-TU is a participating institution in the Yellow Ribbon Program, an addition to the Post-9/11 GI Bill that provides 100 percent tuition to qualified veterans.
-The University also participates in many other veteran benefits programs, with expert staff who individualize programs to best fit each student’s needs.
+TU participates in the Yellow Ribbon program, an addition to the Post-9/11 GI Bill that provides full tuition to qualified veterans.
+The university also offers other veteran benefits programs with expert staff who individualize programs to best fit each student’s needs.

 Veterans who have served an aggregate period of 90 days, but less than 36 months of active duty, also may apply to receive a percentage of payable benefits under the Post-9/11 GI Bill.

-Qualified veterans will receive 100 percent paid tuition.
-In addition to tuition, qualified student-veterans benefit from a housing allowance that can be used for on-campus or off-campus housing and up to $1,000 a year for books and supplies.
+Qualified veterans receive 100 percent paid tuition.
+They also benefit from a housing allowance, which can be used on campus or off campus, and up to $1,000 a year for books and supplies.

 The Yellow Ribbon program at TU is an extension of the Post-9/11 GI Bill.